Specialist mortgage advice

 A genuine 100% mortgage means you can buy without saving a 5% or 10% deposit first.
 Your rental record or income does the heavy lifting instead of cash in the bank.

-All four lenders, one conversation
+All five lenders, one conversation

 No guarantor needed